Mrs Loyns is our part-time SENDCo and works Monday, Tuesday and Wednesdays.

 The school also has access to a School Nurse to support all families, including those with SEND.
 The SENDCo is available to discuss any queries or concerns regarding support for your child.

 What support is available to you as a parent of a child with SEND?

 The class teacher is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.
 The SENDCo is available to meet with you to discuss your child’s progress or any concerns/worries you may have.
 All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report.
 Your child’s IEP will be reviewed with your involvement each term.
 Homework will be adjusted as needed to your child’s individual needs.
 A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.
 All children in KS2 are provided with a yearly planner.

 How will we support your child when they are leaving this school?

-We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child.
+We will contact the school SENDCo to ensure they are aware of any special arrangements or support that need to be made for your child.

 We will make sure that all records about your child are passed on as soon as possible.
-If your child is moving to a local Secondary School and parents, carers and the school feel it would be beneficial, the school will try to arrange a Person Centred Review to support your child’s transition.
+If your child is moving to a local Secondary School and parents, carers and the school feel it would be beneficial, we will arrange a Person Centred Review to support your child’s transition.
 Parents and carers are involved in discussions about whether this is appropriate for their child.